 Picworkflow is a microstock submission and analysis tool.
 It works a lot like the now closed isyndica service.
-If you never used isyindica then you should probably go and read the review of isyndica before continuing.
+If you never used isyndica then you should probably go and read the review of isyndica before continuing.
 All the key benefits of picworkflow and the major concerns are the same as those for isyndica.

-Security of this type of service is a big issue so I will address it before I even start.
+The security of this type of service is a big issue so I will address it before I even start.
 Picworkflow goes to some length to explain how passwords are encrypted.
 By the sounds of it I'm happier with picworkflow than anywhere else online I put my passwords, because you need to enter a 'master password' each time you submit images your agency passwords are not stored on the server in a form that can be read without that master password.
-Even if someone broke in they would not be able to access those passwords, in fact if you loose the master password (not the site login) you need to re-enter all of your logins and settings again, the encryption is completely one way.
+Even if someone broke in they would not be able to access those passwords, in fact if you lose the master password (not the site login) you need to re-enter all of your logins and settings again, the encryption is completely one way.
 Don't take my word for it have a look at the credentials page if you plan to use picworkflow.

-as an aside, I was really rather concerned a few months back to realise that my previous FTP client stores all my microstock logins in plain text on my own computer.
+As an aside, I was really rather concerned a few months back to realise that my previous FTP client stores all my microstock logins in plain text on my own computer.
 It goes without saying that everyone should be very careful to where, what or who they provide their account details.

 picworkflow